zouruomu/CarMin/README.md

 * Section 4: Interactive Jupyter Notebook Demo.
 * Section 5: Plotting and EDA using R.

 The files of each section are prefixed with `SectionX_` for ease of identification.
-Detailed descriptions of each section, as well as any extra credit attempted, is detailed in `FinalReport.pdf`.
+Detailed descriptions of each section, as well as any extra credit attempted, are included in `FinalReport.pdf`.